 The provision represents the most recent reasonable estimated decommissioning costs of the old power stations located at Union and Vieux Fort.
-These power stations are scheduled to be decommissioned in 2023.
+The decommissioning of the power station at Vieux Fort commenced in 2024 and is expected to be completed by 2025, while the power station at Union is scheduled to be decommissioned in 2025.